 Tax exempt bond financing is available for companies seeking to finance the purchase of land, buildings and equipment for eligible manufacturing projects.
 Rates for tax-exempt bonds are market-based and established on the credit and strength of the individual company and projects.
 Tax-exempt IRB financing can be used for projects with capital investment between $1 million and $20 million.

-If you have questions about Georgia business tax specifics, email Tim Evans or call (770) 532-6206 for more information.
+If you have questions about Georgia business tax specifics, contact Tim Evans for more information: (770) 532-6206 or email.
 Additional assistance is available for qualified businesses.